Fires happen. That’s a fact. Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

 • Electrical equipment – Ensure it is all PAT tested because faulty electrical devices are a common cause of fire in the workplace.

 • Staff induction – All staff must have fire safety training.
-This should be part of a new staff member’s inductions and something repeated to all staff on an annual basis.
+This should be part of a new staff member’s induction and something repeated to all staff on an annual basis.

 • Fire drills – Carry out a fire drill annually at least.
-This provides a good opportunity to ensure everyone knows the drill in an emergency situation.
+This provides a good opportunity to ensure everyone knows the drill in an emergency.

 • Maintaining records – All fire safety activities should be recorded.
 Make a note of any hazards and any action taken to reduce or eliminate risk.
 This is important for compliance as well as being essential to ensure all safety procedures are being adhered to.